vivek075/Concepts/JavaBasics.md

 - `map()` and `flatMap()` both returns Stream<R>.
 - `map()` produces one output value for one input value whereas `flatMap()` provide one or more values for each input value.
 In simple words, a mapis for transformation while flatmap is a combination of transformation and flattening. flatMap() = map()+flattening

+---
+# How can you implement a custom ClassLoader in Java, and what are the potential use cases?

+To implement a custom ClassLoader in Java, you typically extend the ClassLoader class and override the findClass() method.
+This method is called after the parent ClassLoader fails to find the class in its classpath.

+The key steps typically include the following:

+- Convert the binary name of the class to a file name.
+- Read that file into a byte array.
+- Call defineClass() to convert the byte array into a Class object.

+Use cases for a custom ClassLoader could include:

+- Loading classes dynamically from sources other than the classpath, such as a network location or a database.
+- Implementing hot-swapping of classes in a running JVM.
+- Isolating or sandboxing specific parts of an application by controlling class loading behavior.

+Creating a custom ClassLoader should be done with caution due to the complexity involved.